lewis-sqa/NEPs/specs/Standards/Wallets.md

 - The dApp can sign transactions locally (without WalletConnect) that match the permissions of the access key.
 - The user can revoke the access key without WalletConnect.

-The difficulty with this approach is trying to sync the WalletConnect accounts state with the accounts we have `FunctionCall` access keys.
-I originally planned for an additional method, `near_getAccounts` which also returned the `keyPair` but I began to question how secure it is. `near_connect` on the other hand requires confirmation from the wallet before returning this information.
+The difficulty with this approach is trying to sync the WalletConnect accounts state with the accounts we have `FunctionCall` access keys for.
+I originally planned for a `near_getAccounts` which would also return the `keyPair` but I've since questioned the security implications of exposing key pairs like this. `near_connect` on the other hand requires confirmation from the wallet before returning this information.
 Without `near_getAccounts` we're unable to handle new accounts added to the session from the wallet side.

 ## Connecting